mumoshu/ingress-daemonset-controller/README.md

   podsPerNode: 2

   # NEW: The host/node port to be used for responding health-check http requests from the external load balancer
+  healthCheckNodePorts:
-  healthCheckNodePort: 10080
+  - 10080

   updateStrategy:
-    # Has different meaning than standard DaemonSet (See below)
+    # Has different meaning and options than standard DaemonSet (See below)
     type: RollingUpdate
     rollingUpdate:
       # If this is greater than or equal to 1, the controller communicates with node-detacher to detach the node